Explore the Benefits of Choosing an

 Multiple studies show students at all-girls high schools feel more support, respect, and self-confidence; have greater aspiration and motivation, and are surer in their math, engineering, and logic skills (Higher Education Research Institute, UCLA).

-As a member of the International Coalition of Girls' Schools (ICGS), Holy Names Academy challenges young women to develop their talents and career interests to their best advantage.
+As a member of the National Coalition of Girls' Schools, Holy Names Academy challenges young women to develop their talents and career interests to their best advantage.

 95% of students in all-girls high schools feel supported by their teachers (vs. 84% of girls at coed schools)